dkattimu/RepData_PeerAssessment1/PA1_template.md

 ## $ interval     <int> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0...
 ## $ dayindicator <fctr> weekday, weekday, weekday, weekday, weekday, wee...
 ```

-Next a panel plot containing a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis) is created like so:
+Finally, a panel plot containing a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis) is created like so:

 ```r